RayDeeUx/BetterEdit/about.md

 ## <cy>Support</c>

-BetterEdit is first and foremost **a passion project**, however it is also being developed by a poor student living on his own.
-If you would like to support development and help me out, I have a <cp>Ko-fi</c>!
+WorseEdit is first and foremost **a passion project** to port BetterEdit to macOS, however it is also being developed by a poor student.
+Please donate to HJFod's <cp>Ko-fi</c>!

 [Link to my Ko-fi](https://ko-fi.com/hjfod)